-“.Thy word have I hid in my heart…”
+“Thy word have I hid in my heart…”

 “Zeal for your house ” is from a Psalm written by David - a regular guy who channeled prophecy out there in the fields with the sheep.
 He was writing things like Psalm 22, one which details the particulars of Jesus’ crucifixion.
 Verses like “They have pierced my hands and my feet” and “They part my garments among them” would come true a thousand years later on the Cross.
 Who writes this kind of stuff on a work break?
 His friends must have thought he was nuts.
-Whatever it was, they thought it was interesting enough to write down and keep.
+Whatever it was, they thought it was compelling enough to write down and keep.
 Now THAT is interesting.

-In Jesus’ day it seemed to be common, to have the worlds of the prophets committed to memory.
+In Jesus’ day it seemed to be customary, to have the worlds of the prophets committed to memory.
 They knew the psalms of David.
 They valued such Scripture as a way to interpret their lives.
 Today, few people have any deep knowledge of the Bible and even less care.
 Some think of the Old Testament, (Jesus’ Bible), as arcane and violent.
 No take-aways.
 And yet… those very words, recorded so long ago, made it into our Bible reading at Church today.
 Maybe I should sit up and take notice.
 Maybe I should give it some further thought.
 Maybe I should consider how it might impact my own life.

 People wonder about the plausibility of the Bible as history.
 Did people write it all down correctly?
 Does it all add up?
 Does the Bible relate to itself?
 Is the Old Testament really tied to what happens in the New?
 Lee Stroebel is one Bible apologist who added up all the obscure readings from the Old Testament, and matched the verses to their fulfillment in Jesus life.
 More than three hundred prophesies written down in different times and places, all came true in the life, ministry and death of Jesus.
 On the road to Emmaus, Jesus unfolds those prophecies to his two fellow travellers.
 “He said to them, “How foolish you are, and how slow to believe all that the prophets have spoken!
 Did not the Messiah have to suffer these things and then enter his glory?”
 And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself.”